 An action key performs the function indicated by the icon on the key.
-To determine which keys are on your product, see Special keys on page 12.
+To determine which keys are on your product, see Special keys on page 10.

-▲ To use an action key, press and hold the key.
+To use an action key, press and hold the key.

-Icon Description Helps prevent side-angle viewing from onlookers.
+lcon Description Helps prevent side-angle viewing from onlookers.
 If needed, decrease or increase brightness for well-lit or darker environments.
 Press the key again to turn off the privacy screen.
 NOTE: To quickly turn on the highest privacy setting, press fn+p.
 Decreases the screen brightness incrementally as long as you hold down the key.
-Increases the screen brightness incrementally as long as you hold down the key.
-N. Turns the keyboard backlight off or on.
-NOTE: To conserve battery power, turn off this feature.
-144 Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ►II Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD. ▶ ▶I Plays the next track of an audio CD or the next section of a DVD or a BD. • Stops audio or video playback of a CD, a DVD, or a BD. ς)، Decreases speaker volume incrementally while you hold down the key. ())) Increases speaker volume incrementally while you hold down the key. % Mutes the microphone.
-A Mutes or restores speaker sound.
+Increases the screen brightness incrementally as long as you hold down the key. ?
+Opens the "How to get help in Windows 10" webpage. د.
+Turns the keyboard backlight off or on.
+On select products, you can adjust the brightness of the keyboard backlight.
+Press the key repeatedly to adjust the brightness from high (when you first start up the comput to low, to off.
+After you adjust the keyboard backlight setting, the backlight will revert to your previous setting each time you turn on the computer.
+The keyboard backlight will turn off after 30 seconds of inactivity.
+To turn the keyboard backlight back on, press any key or tap the TouchPad (select products only To conserve battery power, turn off this feature.
+44 Plays the previous track of an audio CD or the previous section of a DVD or a Blu-ray Disc (BD). ►II Starts, pauses, or resumes playback of an audio CD, a DVD, or a BD. &gt;&gt; Plays the next track of an audio CD or the next section of a DVD or a BD. • Stops audio or video playback of a CD, a DVD, or a BD. ┫- Decreases speaker volume incrementally while you hold down the key.
+Increases speaker volume incrementally while you hold down the key.